jpastuszek/httpimagestore/README.md

 ### API endpoint output operations

-When all images are stored output statements are processed.
+After all images are stored the output statement is processed.
-They are responsible with generating HTTP response for the API endpoint.
+It is responsible for generating HTTP response for the API endpoint.
-If not output statement is specified the server will respond with `200 OK` and `OK` in response body.
+If no output statement is specified the server will respond with `200 OK` and `OK` in response body.

+#### output_text

+This statement will produce custom `text/plain` response.

+Arguments:

+1. text - text to be provided in response body

+Options:

+* `status` - numerical value for HTTP response status; default: 200
+* `cache-control` - value for the `Cache-Control` response header

+#### output_ok

+This is the default output if none is specified.
+It will always produce `200` status HTTP response with `OK` in it's body.

 #### output_image